 Follow me on Twitter at: twitter.com/janefinnis

-I am a regular speaker at conferences and workshops around the UK including the Arts Marketing Association, Arts Council and Musuem Computer Group.
-Internationally I have presented at Picnic (Amsterdam), New Zealand’s National Digital Forum, Taiwan’s National Digital Archives Programme.
-I am on the international programme committees of Museums and the Web (USA) and Digital Strategies for Heritage (DISH).
+I am a regular speaker at conferences and workshops around the UK (Clore Leadership, Google, British Council, Arts Marketing Association, Arts Council England, Museum Computer Group etc) and have travelled and spoken internationally across the world – Picnic (Amsterdam), New Zealand’s National Digital Forum, Taiwan’s National Digital Archives Programme, Digital Strategies for Heritage (DISH), UNESCO cultural forum and numerous Europeana conferences.
+I am on the international programme committees of Museums and the Web (USA) and founder member of Culturemondo and chair the international steering committee.

 I live and work in Brighton, UK.